misol1/cmdgfx/README.md

 Both 'xflip' and 'yflip' are normally 0.
 Set 'xflip' to 1 to flip the image horizontally, and set 'yflip' to 1 to flip the image vertically.

-Specify 'w' and 'h' (width and height) to scale the image to the given width and height.
+Specify 'w' and 'h' (width and height) to scale the image to the given width and height, or specify p to scale based on percentage.
 Negative values are not allowed.

 ### Box